VT-DevGiT/VT-Plugins/README.md

 ## Installation
 1. [Install Synapse](https://github.com/SynapseSL/Synapse/wiki#hosting-guides).
-2. Place the dll VT-Reference in the synapse reference folder.
+2. Place the dll VT-API in the synapse reference folder (can be found [here](https://github.com/VT-DevGiT/VT-Api)).
 3. Place the dll file in your plugin directory.
 4. Restart/Start your server.

-All dll can be download [here](https://github.com/VT-DevGiT/VT-Plugins/releases)
+All plugins dll can be download [here](https://github.com/VT-DevGiT/VT-Plugins/releases)

 Waring :
 for Vt-079Command you need the plugin [Scp 079 Rework](https://github.com/SynapseSL/Scp079Rework) and VT-079.
 Place Vt-079Command in Scp079Rework folder.